ESP32-PICO-KIT V4 / V4.1 Getting Started Guide¶

 - Micro USB port, this is default power supply connection

 - 5V / GND header pins

 - 3V3 / GND header pins

 Above options are mutually exclusive, i.e. the power supply may be provided using only one of the above options.
 Attempt to power the board using more than one connection at a time may damage the board and/or the power supply source.

 Start Application Development¶

-Before powering up the ESP32-PICO-KIT, please make sure that the board has been received in good condition with no obvious signs of damage.
+Before powering up your ESP32-PICO-KIT, please make sure that the board is in good condition with no obvious signs of damage.